zbirenbaum/copilot.lua/README.md

 copilot_node_command = vim.fn.expand("$HOME") .. "/.config/nvm/versions/node/v16.14.2/bin/node", -- Node version must be < 18
 ```

-##### plugin_manager_path
+### plugin_manager_path

-This is installation path of Packer, change this to the plugin manager installation path of your choice
+This is installation path of Packer, change this to the plugin manager installation path of your choice.

 Example: